eastgenomics/eggd_generate_vcf_metadata/README.md

 ## What does this app do?

-Generate a metadata JSON file from a given VCF filename for importing into openCGA.
+Generate a zip of YAML config files from a given VCF filename for importing into openCGA.

 ## What are typical use cases for this app?